-BULLETIN BOARD/CIRCULAR POLICY
+BULLETIN BOARD POLICY

-The Lane Memorial Library Bulletin Boards exist to inform the public of events of interest.
-They shall not be used to display profit making, political, or personal messages.
+The Lane Memorial Library Bulletin Boards exist to inform the public of local information and events of interest.
+They shall not be used to display profit making, political campaigning, or personal messages.
+Events, resources, and programs that include fees or ticket sales are subject to approval by the Director and may be granted to such groups as 501(c)3 organizations and fundraisers for charity or schools within Hampton.
 All materials must be submitted to library staff for posting or display.
-Materials should be no larger than 8 1/2 x 11.
+Materials should be no larger than 8 $\frac{1}{2}$ x 11.
 No one other than designated library staff may post or display any material without direct permission from the Library Director.